andrealang/docs/services/vpn/vpn_faq.md

 		4. Create a connection with the IKE and IPsec policies that you created with SHA256 as the authorization algorithm.
 		5. Complete the remaining configurations to enable the VPN connection.
 See the [Getting Started](https://console.stage1.ng.bluemix.net/docs/services/vpn/index.html) page.
 	2. Configure or update the remote end (your on-premises VPN gateway) IKE and IPsec policies with SHA256.
 Restart the IPsec connection.

+10. If I enable high availability (HA) for containers, what is the impact on the IBM VPN service?

+	If you enable [HA for containers](https://console.ng.bluemix.net/docs/containers/container_ha.html) in different Bluemix spaces, then you need to create a separate IBM VPN service for each of these spaces.